There are hundreds, if not thousands, of online AP courses. So how are you supposed to find the best one for you?

 #2: The Material Is Presented Well

 You want the material to be interesting, engaging, and presented clearly.
-The coursework may not be your first choice of activity, but if you're bored out of your mind, you won't want to study, and if you're confused, you will be frustrated.
+The coursework may not be your first choice of activity, but if you're bored out of your mind, you won't want to study.
+Even worse: if you're confused, you will be frustrated.

 #3: Teachers Are Accessible and Give Good Feedback

 Teachers should be easy to reach and give useful, timely feedback.
-If you are waiting for them to return assignments from months ago when you take the AP, that's not particularly helpful.
+If you're waiting for them to return assignments from months ago when you take the AP, that's not particularly helpful.

 #4: The Workload Is Reasonable